rpendleton/spotify-rcd/README.md

 ## How it works

-spotify-rcd works by [injecting][injection] itself into the `com.apple.rcd` system daemon, after which it uses [method swizzling][swizzling] to alter the daemon's behavior.
+spotify-rcd works by [injecting][injection] itself into the `com.apple.rcd` system launch agent, after which it uses [method swizzling][swizzling] to alter the agent's behavior.

 (I'd recommend reading this section so that you know what the patch is actually doing to your system and what risks it comes with, but you can skip to the